Skip to main content

-Yiannis Moralis, Untitled
+Yiannis Moralis, Wall composition (Untitled)

 The wall composition Untitled by Yiannis Moralis hangs at the Alpha Bank central branch.
 It is composed of 20 pieces and depicts a commercial port.
 It is a typical example of the function of applications in Moralis’ art.
 The painter had a decisive impact on modern-Greek art through his works and teaching.